stephanrauh/SpringBoot/ExploringMapStruct/README.md

 ## Lombok
 Lombok seems to be a first-class citizen of Spring Boot nowadays, so let's use it to reduce the amount of boiler-plate code.

+I'm also experimenting the Lombok's `val` keyword.
+It's a pity that `val` didn't make it to the Java language, but it seems `val` is a useful workaround.
+There's even IntelliJ support for it.

 ## Using records instead of Lombok
 By definition, DTOs are immutable data classes, so it sounds like a good idea to implement the DTO as a record.
 Mapstruct generates the ugly parts of the code (i.e. using the constructur which may have dozens of parameters)